nus-cs2103-AY2223S2/tp/docs/team/jmestxr.md

     * Justification: A must-have in a module tracker.
 The app generates statistics concerning the user's current degree progress based on the modules added in the module list.
     * Highlights: Modules are displayed in groups based on the current active sorting criteria (year, code, credits, grade or tag).
 Each module is displayed as a card showing all the attributes of the module (code, year-semester, credits, grade, tags).
 Dynamic display of completed/incomplete modules.
 Implemented dropdown menu to toggle between the different sorting criteria and show the current active sorting criteria.

-  * **New feature:** Module Search Section What it does: Displays modules satisfying a certain set of filters provided by the user in the `find` command.
+  * **New feature:** Module Search Section
+    * What it does: Displays modules satisfying a certain set of filters provided by the user in the `find` command.
     * Justification: This feature enables users to locate specific modules without having to go through the entire module list.
     * Highlights: Displays a set of filters that is currently applied to the list of modules for ease of reference, following by the set of filtered modules displayed as cards.

   * **Additional work (out of scope of CS2103T):** GUI Mockups, Logo Design
     * Highlights: Enhances the UI/UX experience, aesthetics and credibility of the app.
-Mockups provide a blueprint for JavaFX implementation of the GUI.
+Mockups provide a blueprint for FXML/CSS implementation of the GUI.

 * **Documentation**:
   * User Guide: